-What are the symptoms of coronavirus?
+What are the symptoms of COVID-19?

 According to the CDC, reported illnesses have ranged from mild symptoms to severe illness.
 The following symptoms may appear 2-14 days after exposure:

-- Fever (100.4°F/38°C or higher)
+- Fever or chills

-- Shortness of breath
+- Shortness of breath or difficulty breathing

 Follow CDC guidelines for prevention, which include:

-- Avoid close contact with people who are sick.
+Avoid contact with people who have suspected or confirmed COVID-19.

 Depending on COVID-19 community levels, you also may want to wear a mask or respirator as well as avoid crowded areas and keep distance between yourself and others.